 In our state, the administrator of the deceased’s estate files the claim on behalf of the family.
 If there was no estate plan or an administrator was not named for some other reason, then the Court may designate one.
 But in a typical scenario, the estate administrator brings the claim, and the administrator distributes any money awarded in the case to the family.

 Which family members?
 If money is recovered in the case, there are specific people who are eligible to receive all or a portion of it.
 Eligible family members vary by case and depend on their relationship to the deceased and the age of the deceased.
 Generally, priority is given to the spouse and children.
 If there are no spouse or children, the deceased’s parents may be awarded the compensation.
 If the parents are not alive or are not eligible for other reasons, heirs may be awarded the compensation.

 Call our local lawyers if you have any questions about laws relevant to a wrongful death claim.
 We understand the laws that may affect your case.

 The best way to know if you have a wrongful death case in Columbia is to consult our experienced attorneys.
 During your free case evaluation, we can determine if the elements of such a claim are present, such as:

 - Your loved one’s death was caused by someone else’s negligence, recklessness, or by an intentional act

 - You have experienced monetary losses and emotional suffering as a result of your loved one’s death

 - You are an eligible spouse, child, family member, or other relation to the deceased

 Wrongful death is a catastrophic event where someone pays the ultimate price as a result of someone else’s negligence or recklessness.
 Wrongful death may occur instantly, for example in a car wreck or construction accident.
-Wrongful death may also be the ultimate outcome when, for example, a doctor fails to timely diagnose cancer before the patient becomes terminal.
+A death may also be the ultimate outcome when, for example, a doctor fails to timely diagnose cancer before the patient becomes terminal.

 Damages Awarded in a Wrongful Death Case